-In addition to accreditation policy mentioned above, the Association remains concerned about implications of tax policy, intellectual property rights, the preponderance of data collection and associated issues of privacy and confidentiality, a growing disparity in educational opportunity at the K-12 level, and the pace of cultural climate changes enabled by technological advances and their impact.
+In addition to accreditation policy mentioned above, the Association remains concerned about implications of tax policy, intellectual property rights, the preponderance of data collection and associated issues of privacy and confidentiality, the disparity in educational opportunity at the K-12 level, and the pace of cultural climate changes enabled by technological advances and their impact.
 Many contextual issues that affect NASD institutions grow out of large social forces that can be understood but not influenced significantly.
 Economic cycles and downturns have a profound effect, but no single person or entity controls them.
-NASD continues to join with others in addressing policy approaches regarding deductions for charitable contributions on federal income tax returns.
+NASD continues to monitor policy approaches regarding deductions for charitable contributions on federal income tax returns.
 Increasing personal philanthropy is a critically important element in future support for education and the arts, particularly in these fluctuating economic times.
-NASD continues to monitor with concern proposals that would bring increased federal involvement in the activities of and control over non-profit organizations and philanthropies.
+As well, NASD keeps a watchful eye on proposals that would bring increased federal involvement in the activities of and control over non-profit organizations and philanthropies.